Conditional Sampling for Max-Stable Processes with a Mixed Moving Maxima Representation: Blurred sets, scenarios and limit considerations

 By the second part of Corollary \ref{condindependence} the process $\Pi_3 \mid Z(\bt)=\bz$ can be easily simulated by unconditionally simulating $\Pi$ and restricting it to $\R^d \times (0,\infty) \times G \setminus (K_{\bt,\bz} \cup \overline{K_{\bt,\bz}})$.

 \begin{remark} Note that, by the definition of $\Lambda$ in \eqref{eq:intensity}, the process $Z$ in \eqref{eq:procdef} is stationary.
-Replacing the Lebesgue measure $\mu$ by an arbitrary measure $\tilde \mu$ on $\R^d$ which is absolutely continuous w.r.t.\ $\mu$ allows us to consider instationary models, as well.
+Replacing the Lebesgue measure $\mu$ by an arbitrary absolutely continuous measure yields non-stationary models, as well.
 All the results presented so far still hold true for these processes.
-The formulae that will occur in Section \ref{sec-finite} have to be modified using the corresponding Lebesgue density in case of instationarity.
-The assumption that the distribution of the shape function does not dependent on the first or second component of $\Pi$, however, is crucial. \end{remark}
+The formulae that will occur in Section \ref{sec-finite} have to be modified using the corresponding Lebesgue density in case of non-stationarity.
+The assumption that the distribution of the shape function does not depend on the other components of $\Pi$, however, is crucial.
+That is, the law of the shape function is independent of the shifting and scaling. \end{remark}

 The remainder of the paper will address the problem of simulating $\Pi_2 \mid Z(\bt)=z$.
 We propose a procedure consisting of two steps.
 First, we draw a scenario $E_{\bn}(Z(\bt))$ conditional on $Z(\bt)=\bz$.
 Then, the points of $\Pi_2$ corresponding to this scenario are simulated.